MoodMinds/emission-spring-webmvc/README.md

-Adaptation of the [Emission](https://github.com/MoodMinds/emission)'s `Emittable` and [Traverse Streams Traversable](https://github.com/MoodMinds/traverse-streams-traversable)'s `Traversable` in Spring's `RequestMappingHandlerAdapter` for use as return type in @RestController in Servlet non-reactive context.
+Adaptation of the [Emission](https://github.com/MoodMinds/emission)'s `Emittable` and [Traverse Streams Traversable](https://github.com/MoodMinds/traverse-streams-traversable)'s `Traversable` in Spring's `RequestMappingHandlerAdapter` for handling as return values in @RestController in Servlet non-reactive context.

 ## Key Notes